 - A. Purpose.
 To accommodate residential development and appurtenant structures and provide appropriate public access and recreational uses in areas where medium and high density residential developments and services exist or are planned.
+This may include areas zoned as limited areas of more intense rural development (LAMIRD).
 To accommodate residential development and appurtenant structures that are consistent with this Program, and to provide appropriate public access and recreational uses. - B. Designation Criteria. - 1.
 Does not meet the criteria for the Natural or Rural Conservancy Environments. - 2.
 Predominantly single-family or multifamily residential development or are planned and platted for residential development. - 3.
 Majority of the lot area is within the shoreline jurisdiction. - 4.
 Ecological functions have been impacted by more intense modification and use.